Tag: gardening

 Shape Shift

-My mandolin is a meal saver, because I can shred zucchini into coleslaw or a salad base, I can shave carrots, beets or kohlrabi into ribbons or sheets, or even regular old cabbage into instant salads- using the same tried and true veggies my family loves- but presenting them in different ways makes it more fun for my kids – and I’ll be honest- more fun me and my hubby too.
+My mandolin is a meal saver.
+I can shred zucchini into coleslaw or use it as a salad base.
+I can also shave carrots, beets, or kohlrabi into ribbons or sheets.
+The mandolin even turns regular old cabbage into an instant salad.
+I’m using the same tried-and-true veggies my family loves—but presenting them in different ways makes it more fun for my kids.
+And honestly, it’s more fun me and my hubby too.

 Herbal Appeal

-Most of us have a few potted herbs around, this is the time to use them!
-Most herbs do much better after getting a pruning anyway, and you’ll add fresh intense flavors to your meals.
+Most of us have a few potted herbs around, and this is the time to use them!
+Most herbs do much better after getting a pruning anyway, and they add fresh, intense flavors to your meals.
 Thyme with lemony dishes, of course adding basil to Italian dishes, and chives to anything with eggs (including hard boiled) just brightens up the flavors.
-I’ll also add in that many herbs are VERY easy to dry simply by hanging if you start snipping and realize you have a LOT of green!
+I’ll also mention that many herbs are VERY easy to dry simply by hanging if you start snipping and realize you have a LOT of green!

 Quickles

-Quick pickling is a life saver as the dog days of summer wear on- I use a simple quick pickle recipe- and I have found adding a little of Salad Girl’s “Lemony Herb” to the mix goes a long way… Any veggie you enjoy raw makes a good candidate for these.
-From cucumbers, carrots, green beans, radishes, zucchini, cauliflower…all great ways to eat more veggies.
+Quick pickling is a life saver as the dog days of summer wear on.
+I use a simple quick pickle recipe—and I have found adding a little of Salad Girl’s “Lemony Herb” to the mix goes a long way.
+Any veggie you enjoy raw makes a good candidate for pickling.
+From cucumbers to carrots, green beans, radishes, zucchini, cauliflower…pickling these is a great way to eat more veggies.

 Basic Quick Pickle Recipe

-Adding quick pickles to salads is a great way to jazz up salads that soak up lots of flavor- also amazing over potatoes.
-This recipe is meant to be played with so make it your own!
-My seasonings have included; mustard seeds, garlic, fennel leaves, dill, onion slices, peppercorn, hot peppers, bell peppers, ginger, any garden fresh herbs).
+Adding quick pickles to salads is a great way to jazz up salads that soak up lots of flavor—and they’re also amazing over potatoes.
+This recipe is meant to be played with, so make it your own!
+My seasonings have included mustard seeds, garlic, fennel leaves, dill, onion slices, peppercorn, hot peppers, bell peppers, ginger, and any garden fresh herbs.

 Ferment It!

-Another, healthier version of pickling is fermentation, and it doesn’t use vinegar- but you end up with that puckering taste, plus TONS of amazing gut friendly good bacteria… if you’re interested check out my blog on different ways to pickle + ferment your beans, cucumbers, carrots etc. into crispy, crunchy snacks that last months in your refrigerator.
+Another, healthier version of pickling is fermentation.
+It doesn’t use vinegar, but you end up with that puckering taste, plus TONS of amazing gut-friendly, good bacteria.
+If you’re interested, check out my blog on different ways to pickle + ferment your beans, cucumbers, carrots, etc. into crispy, crunchy snacks that last months in your refrigerator.

 Summer Fun

-**There’s a reason meal kit services are all the rage right now… but that’s just not my world and the packaging, delivery and processing takes adds up to a hefty carbon footprint that takes a toll on our world too.**
+**There’s a reason meal kit services are all the rage right now, but that’s just not my world.
+Plus the packaging, delivery and processing takes adds up to a hefty carbon footprint that takes a toll on our planet too.**

 This is the Spring to get growing a vegetable garden!